jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 tags: ["elasticsearch", "search", "url"]
 ---

+> 🚀 This article has been crossposted in the [trivago tech blog](https://tech.trivago.com/2020/02/11/better-url-search-with-elasticsearch/).

 At trivago, we generate a huge amount of logs and we have our [own custom setup for shipping logs](https://tech.trivago.com/2016/01/19/logstash_protobuf_codec/) using mostly [Protocol Buffers](https://developers.google.com/protocol-buffers).
 Eventually we end up with some fields in ES